witnessmenow/ESP32-Cheap-Yellow-Display/SETUP.md

 ## Software Setup

+The driver needs to be setup for uploading to the CYD, including webflashing projects.

 ### Driver

 The CYD uses the CH340 USB to UART chip.
 If you do not have a driver already installed for this chip you may need to install one.
 Check out [Sparkfun's guide for installation instruction](https://learn.sparkfun.com/tutorials/how-to-install-ch340-drivers/all)

+## Coding Setup

+Follow these instructions if you want to write new code for the CYD

 ### Board definition